 From the office of U.S. Sen. Barbara Mikulski:

 U.S. Senator Barbara A. Mikulski (D-Md.) today announced that she has cosponsored the Genetically Engineered Food Right-to-Know Act, bipartisan legislation that would require the Food and Drug Administration (FDA) to clearly label genetically engineered (GE) foods so that consumers can make informed choices about what they eat.
+The will also be using custom barcode labels.

 “Americans deserve to know where their food comes from,” Senator Mikulski said.
 “This legislation will help families make informed decisions.
 If GE foods are safe, let them into the market, but give consumers the information they need to avoid these products if they choose to.
 We need to let Americans – many of whom find this repugnant – speak with their dollars and choose the food they feel confident is safe.”